metagenomics/submg/README.md

 A submission can take several hours to complete.
 We recommend using [nohup](https://en.wikipedia.org/wiki/Nohup), [tmux](https://github.com/tmux/tmux/wiki) or something similar to prevent the process from being interrupted.

 # Taxonomy Assignment
 Assemblies and bins need a valid NCBI taxonomy (scientific name and taxonomic identifier) for submission.
+While in most cases the assignment works automatically, it is important to note that [environmental organism-level taxonomy](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-organism-level-taxonomy) has to be used for metagenome submissions.
+For example: Consider a bin that was classified only on the class level and was determined to belong to class `Clostridia`.
+The taxonomy id of the class `Clostridia` is `186801`.
+However, the correct environmental organism-level taxonomy for the bin is `uncultured Clostridia bacterium` with the taxid `244328`.

+## GTDB-Toolkit Taxonomy
 If you did taxonomic annotation of bins based on [GTDB](https://gtdb.ecogenomic.org/), you can use the `gtdb_to_ncbi_majority_vote.py` script of the [GTDB-Toolkit](https://github.com/Ecogenomics/GTDBTk) to translate your results to NCBI taxonomy.

+## NCBI-Taxonomy
 You can provide tables with NCBI taxonomy information for each bin (see `./tests/bacteria_taxonomy.tsv` for an example - the output of `gtdb_to_ncbi_majority_vote.py` has the correct format already). submg will use ENAs [suggest-for-submission-sendpoint](https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access/taxon-api.html) to derive taxids that follow the [rules for bin taxonomy](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html).

+## Manually Specified Taxonomy
 Either in addition to those files, or as an alternative you can provide a `MANUAL_TAXONOMY` table.
 This should specify the correct taxids and scientific names for bins.
 An example of such a document can be found in `./examples/data/taxonomy/manual_taxonomy_3bins.tsv`.
 If a bin is present in this document, the taxonomic data from the NCBI taxonomy tables will be ignored.

+## Taxonomy Assignment Failure
 In some cases submg will be unable to assign a valid taxonomy to a bin.
 The submission will be aborted and you will be informed which bins are causing problems.
 In such cases you have to determine the correct scientific name and taxid for the bin and specify it in the `MANUAL_TAXONOMY` field of your config file.

-Sometimes the reason for a failed taxonomic assignment is that no proper taxid exists yet.
+A possible reason for a failed taxonomic assignment is that no proper taxid exists yet.
+This happens more often than one might expect.
 You can [create a taxon request](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html) in the ENA Webin Portal to register the taxon.

 ## NCBI Taxonomy File
 This file contains the NCBI taxonomy for bins.
 You can provide multiple taxonomy files covering different bins.
 If you created it with `gtdb_to_ncbi_majority_vote.py` of the [GTDB-Toolkit](https://github.com/Ecogenomics/GTDBTk) it will have the following, compatible format already.
 Alternatively, provide a .tsv file with the columns 'Bin_id' and 'NCBI_taxonomy'.
 The string in the 'NCBI_taxonomy' column has to adhere to the format shown below.
 Taxonomic ranks are separated by semicolons.
 On each rank, a letter indicating the rank is followed by two underscores and the classification at that rank.
 The ranks have to be in the order 'domain', 'phylum', 'class', 'order', 'family', 'genus', 'species'.
 If a classification at a certain rank is unavailable, the rank itself still needs to be present in the string (e.g. "s__").